estuaryoss/estuary-discovery/README.md

 ```

 ## Use cases
--   Input for Estuary Viewer: deployments / tests / infrastructure registered in Eureka
+-   Input for Estuary UI: commands / tests / service infrastructure registered in Eureka
--   L7 RESTApi broadcasts to the Agents: start test/ get test status / get test results
+-   L7 RESTApi broadcasts to the Agents (commands/file upload & download)
--   Rapid listing of apps registered with Eureka.
+-   Listings of Apps registered with Eureka.
--   Other integrations

 ## Service run